-VicInAqua partners organise Study Visits of outstanding and novel RAS (Recirculating Aquaculture Systems) and wastewater treatment plants in Kenya, Tanzania and Uganda.
-They address more specifically aquaculture operators, researchers and further stakeholders in Kenya, Tanzania and Uganda to boost community building and best-practice sharing in the fields.
+VicInAqua partners organised Study Visits of outstanding and novel RAS (Recirculating Aquaculture Systems) and wastewater treatment plants in Kenya, Tanzania and Uganda.
+They addressed more specifically aquaculture operators, researchers and further stakeholders in Kenya, Tanzania and Uganda to boost community building and best-practice sharing in the fields.

 Musoma, Tanzania (7 December 2018)

 Partner STIPRO (Science, Technology and Innovation Policy Research Organisation, Tanzania) organised a Study Visit of a wastewater treatment plant of MUWASA (Musoma Urban Water Supply and Sanitation Authority).
 MUWASA was established with the objective of supplying water and implement the removal of wastewater in the Musoma Municipality in a sustainable manner.

 The visit was conducted in the frame of a VicInAqua Round Table on technologies for wastewater treatment helping to improve environmental impact in Tanzania.
 More information about our Round Tables here.

 Partner NARO (National Agricultural Research Organization, Uganda) organised two Study Visits of a MBR site in a fish processing plant in Ntinda, Kampala, followed by a RAS - recirculating aquaculture system - site for live fish marketing in Naguru, Kampala.

 The visits took place in the frame of several VicInAqua community events in Uganda: a technical training on MBR, two Round tables on Gender & Aquaculture and Water Management & Policy, as well as an Information Session titled "The environmental impact of improved sanitation, aquaculture and fisheries".
 Read more here.